dbnegative/r53util/README.md

-# AWS route53 export utility
+# AWS route53 utility

+### Current Functionality
-Export aws route53 hosted zones and DNS record set.
+Export AWS route53 hosted zones and DNS record set.
 Each hosted zone is saved as a seperate JSON file that contains the hosted zone informatin and complete dns record set.

 ##Build
 - clone the repo